SHASHI9705/Satic-website-S3-/README.md

 This repository demonstrates the complete flow of deploying a static website (built with HTML, CSS, and JavaScript) on Amazon S3.

 📋 Steps Covered
-Create an S3 bucket
+1)Create an S3 bucket

-Enable static website hosting
+2)Enable static website hosting

-Upload your static files (index.html, style.css, script.js)
+3)Upload your static files (index.html, style.css, script.js)

-Set proper permissions to make files public
+4)Set proper permissions to make files public

-Access the site via the S3 endpoint URL
+5)Access the site via the S3 endpoint URL

 🧩 Tech Used
 HTML, CSS, JavaScript (Frontend Only)